DocHolliday13x/DocHolliday13x/README.md

 - 👋 Hi, I’m @DocHolliday13x
 - 👀 I’m interested in ... learning Java Script
 - 🌱 I’m currently learning ...
-OdinProject for Java
+Udemy for JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... rking1323@gmail.com

 <!---
 DocHolliday13x/DocHolliday13x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.